 Please submit a resume and cover letter

-Important Note: This is an unpaid internship.
+Important Note: This is a volunteer position.

 Background:

 The IRC is an international non-profit that responds to the world’s worst humanitarian crises, helping people survive and rebuild their lives, leading the way from harm to home.
 Since the Boise office opened in 2006, IRC Boise has resettled over 3,600 refugees and asylees, and provided aid to the broader Boise community.